tinnuadan/nicesleep/README.md

 Percentage of not-afk players needed to skip the night (0 - 100).
 0 means that any player can skip the night on their own

+_Default_: 100

+### Max Players
+Sets the maximum number of non-afk players needed to skip the night.
+Basically limits the percentage

 _Default_: 0

 ### Rounding Method